yuan410/ObeistyMeta/README.md

 # License

-This project is open source and is licensed under GPL 3.0.
+This project is open-source and is licensed under Apache 2.0.